saptarshibasu/cassandra-study/README.md

   * When the gossipier determines that another endpoint is dead, it "convicts" that endpoint by marking it as dead in its local list and logging the fact
   * A gossip message has a version associated with it, so that during a gossip exchange, older information is overwritten with the most current state for a particular node
 * Each node keeps track of the state of other nodes in the cluster by means of an accrual failure detector (or phi failure detector).
 This detector evaluates the health of other nodes based on a sliding window of gossip
-* Making every node a seed node is not recommended because of increased maintenance and reduced gossip performance.
-Gossip optimization is not critical, but it is recommended to use a small seed list (approximately three nodes per datacenter)

 ### Read Repair

+* Two types of read repair
+  * Blocking / Foreground - the repair is done to the nodes involved in the read before sending out the data to the client.
+The client will always receive the repaired data
+  * Non-Blocking / Background - the repair is done globally for all nodes asynchronously after the response is returned to the client.
+The client will receive the unrepaired data
+* Steps of blocking / foreground read repair
+  * The client sends the read request to the co-ordinator node
+  * The co-ordinator node sends a full data request to the fastest node as determined by the snitch
+  * If the CL is more than ONE, the co-ordinator needs to send the read request to more nodes to satisfy the CL.
+The co-ordinator nodes send a digest request to these nodes
+  * The co-ordinator calculates the digest of the data returned by the 1st node and compares it with the digests returned by the other nodes
-* The coordinator makes a full read request from all the replica nodes
+  * If the digests are inconsistent, the co-ordinator will initiate a full data request to all the nodes that returned digests earlier
-* The coordinator merges the data by selecting a value for each requested column
+  * The co-ordinator then assembles a new record by picking the latest value of each column based on timestamp
-* It compares the values returned from the replicas and returns the value that has the latest timestamp
-* If Cassandra finds different values stored with the same timestamp, it will compare the values lexicographically and choose the one that has the greater value
-* The merged data is then returned to the client
+  * The assembled repaired record is now written to the nodes involved in the read
-* Asnchronously, the coordinator identifies any replicas that return obsolete data and issues a read repair request to each of these replicas to update their data based on the merged data
-* The read repair may be performed either before or after the return to the client
-* If one of the two stronger consistency levels (QUORUM & ALL) is used, the read repair happens before the data is returned to the client
+  * Finally, the returned data is returned to the client
+* Note, if the CL is ONE, no blocking repair will take place as there is nothing to compare because only one node is involved
+* The background repairs happen based on the following settings at the table level: `read_repair_chance` and `dc_local_read_repair_chance`
+  * A random number is generated between 0.0 and 1.0
-* If a weaker consistency level is used like ONE, the read repair is optionally performed in the background after returning the data to the client
+  * If the generated number is less than or equal to the number specified in `read_repair_chance` or `dc_local_read_repair_chance`, a full read repair will be triggered in the background
-* The percentage of reads that result in background repairs for a given table is determined by the `read_repair_chance` and `dc_local_read_repair_chance` options for the table
+* For tables using either DTCS or TWCS, set both chance read repair parameters on those tables to 0.0 as read repair could inject out-of-sequence timestamps

 ### Anti Entropy Node Repair